Herbarium

 - Grow the collection via local projects, an exchange program, courses such as Field Botany and Aquatic Plants, and processing the backlog.

-- Integrate data from herbarium specimens into coursework such as Couse-Based Undergraduate Research Experiences (CUREs).
+- Integrate data from our local herbarium specimens into coursework using Couse-Based Undergraduate Research Experiences (CUREs).

-- Train the next generation of botanists and museum-minded scientists.
+- Train the next generation of botanists and museum-minded scientists via work-study, volunteers, and research including morphometrics and floristics.

-- Develop an independent teaching collection to support plant identification by students.
+- Develop an independent teaching collection to support plant identification by students in Field Botany and Plant Systematics.